-You can’t hope to understand someone until you focus all of your attention in his or her direction.
+You can’t hope to understand someone until you focus all of your attention on his or her direction.
 With diligent practice and several good pointers, anyone can improve their conversation skills.
-On that note the following 8 phrases are some of the worst offenders and should be avoided at all costs.
+On that note, the following 8 phrases are some of the worst offenders and should be avoided at all costs.

 The alternative: “Is everything OK?”
 We often blurt the “tired” comment when we get the sense that the other person feels out of sorts.
 So just ask.